openshift/insights-operator/docs/gathered-data.md

 - 4.8.5

 ### Changes
-- gathers only in-use MachineConfigs since 4.18+
+- gathers only in-use MachineConfigs and aggregated number of non-used MachineConfigs since 4.18+

 ## MachineHealthCheck